open-telemetry/oteps/text/logs/0150-logging-library-sdk.md

-The specification defines how the OpenTelemetry Logging Library SDK exposes its functionality to authors of extensions to language-specific 3rd party logging libraries and to end users that want to produce logs in [OpenTelemetry manner](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/overview.md).
+The specification defines how the OpenTelemetry Logging Library SDK exposes its functionality to authors of extensions to language-specific 3rd party logging libraries and to end users that want to produce logs in the [OpenTelemetry manner](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/overview.md).

 The specification defines SDK elements that to some extent mirror the